Valentine1402/Netflix-React/README.md

-small copy of netflix to learn eact
+Small copy of Netflix to learn React